mflatt/not-a-box/README.txt

          example "regexp-demo.ss" runs the regexp matcher on a few examples.

- schemify.rkt and match.rkt - Source to "schemify.scm", which is part
+ schemify/schemify.rkt - Source to "schemify.scm", which is part of
-         of the implementation of linklets.
+         the implementation of linklets --- specifically, for compiling a Racket linklet to a Chez procedure.

  other *.rkt - Racket scripts like "convert.rkt" or comparisions like
          "regexp-demo.rkt".
-For example, you can run "regexp-demo.rkt" and compare the reported timing to "regexp-dem.ss".
+For example, you can run "regexp-demo.rkt" and compare the reported timing to "regexp-demo.ss".

 Building linklets from source: